 At one end of the scale, patterns can tell you whether a mark found at a scene of crime was made by a finger, a shoe, a tool or a tyre.
 In some cases patterns can also tell you whether the mark was made by a particular finger, shoe, tool or tyre.
 However, examining several similar marks in combination can also tell you something about the nature of the activity that created them.

-For example, fingerprints discovered near a window at the scene of a crime might indicate whether someone had climbed in through it or out of it.
+For example, fingerprint marks discovered near a window at the scene of a crime might indicate whether someone had climbed in through it or out of it.
 Or marks made by a tool used to gain entry into one house might match those found on other houses that have been broken into in the same area.

 Patterns can also provide information about how certain types of damage were likely to have been caused.
 Re-assembling fragments of glass from a broken window can indicate whether it was smashed from the outside or the inside of the building.